crypto101/book/src/public-key-encryption.rst

 Description
 ~~~~~~~~~~~

 So far, we have only done :term:`secret-key encryption`.
-Suppose, that you could
+Suppose that you could
 have a cryptosystem that didn't involve a single secret key, but instead
 had a key pair: one public key, which you freely distribute, and a
 private one, which you keep to yourself.